-Paradise Fossil Plant has 16 groundwater monitoring wells, 12 of which have been polluted above federal advisory levels based on samples collected between June 16, 2010 and June 15, 2016.
-Groundwater at this site contains unsafe levels of manganese, sulfate, cobalt, boron, arsenic and nickel.Site description
+Paradise Fossil Plant has 37 groundwater monitoring wells, 32 of which have been polluted above federal advisory levels based on samples collected between June 16, 2010 and October 10, 2017.
+Groundwater at this site contains unsafe levels of lithium, sulfate, cobalt, boron, arsenic, manganese, molybdenum and nickel.Site description